 5 Opportunity-Rich Career Areas in the Oil and Gas Industry

-Energy resources are abundant across both the United States and Canada.
+Energy resources are abundant across Canada.
 And even though more renewable forms of energy are being developed, nothing else yet matches the scale of the oil and natural gas sector.
-Plus, the domestic extraction and production of these two fossil fuels creates extraordinary benefits such as less reliance on importing foreign energy, greater national security, and millions of good jobs for Americans and Canadians.
+Plus, the domestic extraction and production of these two fossil fuels creates extraordinary benefits such as less reliance on importing foreign energy, greater national security, and hundreds of thousands of good jobs for Canadians.
 Just take a look at the following stats to get a sense of the monumental significance of this industry:

-- Between 2014 and 2040, the worldwide demand for energy is anticipated to grow by 37 percent.***
+- Between 2017 and 2040, the worldwide demand for energy is anticipated to grow by 27 percent.3

 And keep this fact in mind: The large profits achieved by this industry allow many petroleum-related employers to reward their workers with outstanding compensation packages.
 Beyond just exceptional pay, a lot of oil and gas jobs come with attractive benefits like: